-We’ve had two small snow storms this winter in the Willamette Valley.
-They are not completely abnormal but they only happen once every few years.
+We’ve had two small snowstorms this winter in the Willamette Valley.
+They are not completely abnormal, but they only happen once every year or so.
 It’s a wonderful place to live for that reason.
-You get the fun snow days but the snow doesn’t stick around long enough to make you stir crazy.
+You get the fun snow days but it doesn’t stick around long enough to make you stir crazy.

-Your favorite organic fruit juice preferably ice cold.
-We used an organic berry juice.
+- Your favorite organic, no sugar added fruit juice, preferably ice cold.
+We used organic berry juice.

 - Some fresh or frozen berries.